scriptstar/temporal-ip-geolocation/README.md

 A Temporal TypeScript workflow that fetches your public IP address and retrieves geolocation information.

+## About Temporal

+[Temporal](https://temporal.io/) is an open-source durable execution platform that makes building reliable applications simple.
+It automatically captures application state at every step, so workflows can resume exactly where they left off after any failure—no complex retry logic needed.
+This project demonstrates Temporal's workflow orchestration with automatic retries and activity coordination.

 ## What It Does

 1. **Fetches your public IP** using [icanhazip.com](https://icanhazip.com)